Hello everyone! 🙂

 I liked that movie very much as well as the second Peter Ustinov Poirot film ‘Evil Under The Sun’.
 They were both very compelling films with Peter Ustinov as the Belgium detective.
 So as you can imagine from me watching the films recently, I know these stories very well and how they work out.

 From watching the trailer for the new film, it seems to me that the movie works in the same direction as the 1978 film.
 With Poirot being on holiday in Egypt, a mysterious love triangle taking place and Poirot solving a murder mystery aboard a luxury Nile steamer.
 It feels really familiar to me.

 In terms of how it would be different in the new film compared to the 1978 film, I’m not really sure.
-It does seem to be more sexually suggestive, especially when the three participants in the love triangle.
+It does seem to be more sexually suggestive, especially with the three participants in the love triangle.
 How Poirot solves the mystery and what moral implications are involved is another matter.

 I’d like to think the story is better handled in the new ‘Death on the Nile’ film compared to the 2017 ‘Murder on the Orient Express’ film.
 Whilst I liked the 2017 ‘Orient Express’ film fine, its ending was debatable in terms of how Poirot solved the crime.
 Hopefully it won’t be the case for the new movie.

 Regarding the cast, Kenneth Branagh of course returns to the role of Hercule Poirot.
 There’s also a big star-studied cast featured for this film like it was for the 2017 ‘Orient Express’ film.
 There are certain names I recognised from watching the new film’s trailer, which I’m pretty excited about here